 #4 Competitive analysis:

 Take a list of companies that are your direct competitors.
 Even if you are only a growing company, take at least 3-4 companies that are much ahead of you.
 See their business trajectory, did they rebrand, make any pivots, change their logos, etc. Find out the reasons behind all of these business decisions.
-While a change in the logo might just look like a few thousand dollars spent on a designer, there is much more to it.
+While a change in the logo might just look like a few thousand dollars spent on a designer or a Free Logo Creator, there is much more to it.

 If you notice that there are competitors who have poor brand identities of their own, look for ways they should have worked on their identity.
 This will open your minds to a lot of new ideas.
 In the survey that you send to your customers, ask them the difference they see between your brand and the competitors.